• Skip to primary navigation

 Mexican Chocolate Truffles (Paleo, Vegan)

 These Mexican Chocolate Truffles have a creamy, deliciously spiced filling that literally melts in your mouth.
 They're made with coconut cream, dark chocolate, cinnamon, vanilla and cayenne for a slightly spicy, perfectly creamy chocolate truffle.
-They are gluten free, dairy free, Paleo friendly and simply irresistible!
+They are gluten free, dairy free, vegan, paleo friendly and simply irresistible!

 I made these Mexican Chocolate Truffles for my mom's birthday.
 She loves spicy chocolate.
 So, what better gift to give than homemade spicy truffles?!

 Besides, I'm up for any excuse to test chocolate recipes!
-As, truffles and chocolates are my favorite types of recipes to create (and grain free muffins too).
+As, truffles and chocolates are my favorite types of recipes to create.

 Healthy Paleo Mexican Chocolate Truffles

-These truffles are healthy.
+These spicy Mexican chocolate truffles are healthy.
 Yes, I said it!
 They are a sweet treat that fits perfectly into a healthy diet and lifestyle.
 Why?
 Because these truffles:

 • Have Paleo and Vegan friendly ingredients